The Age of Electric: Reunion

 The Age of Electric performed a reunion show in Calgary on August 29, 2015, their first public performance together in 17 years.
 Zuckerbaby was the opening act.

 In 2016, the band announced plans to release a remastered, expanded two-LP vinyl reissue of Make A Pest A Pet in February 2017 to celebrate its 20th anniversary.
 Simultaneously, the band announced plans to release a new four-song EP the same month.
 The song "Keys" was released as the lead single from the new EP in November 2016.
 Both the Make a Pest a Pet reissue and the new EP, titled The Pretty EP, were released on February 17, 2017.

-In March 2017, the band embarked on a cross-Canada tour to promote the Make a Pest a Pest reissue and The Pretty EP.
+In March 2017, to celebrate the 20th anniversary of Make a Pest a Pet, and to promotes its reissue and The Pretty EP, the band conducted a two-week cross-Canada tour.